seekrcentral/seekrflow/README.md

 #### Espaloma Machine-learned Forcefield (optional)

-If you want to parametrize your molecular system with the machine-learned forcefield espaloma, you will need to install it.
+If you want to parameterize your molecular system with the machine-learned forcefield espaloma, you will need to install it.
 ```sh
 mamba install espaloma=0.3.2 --yes
 ```